-Applicant Eligibility and Evaluation Criteria
+Applicant Eligibility and Evaluation Categories

 The ASP is designed to provide financial and non-financial support to qualified candidates, as defined in the criteria and indicators below.
-ASP criteria are distinct from the criteria for approval of a New gTLD Program application–which are oriented toward determining applicants’ capabilities to successfully operate a gTLD registry (See: [New gTLD Applicant Guidebook: Next Round]).
+ASP criteria are distinct from the criteria for approval of a New gTLD Program application, which are oriented toward determining applicants’ capabilities to successfully operate a gTLD registry (See: [New gTLD Applicant Guidebook: Next Round]).

-The ASP application requires applicants to submit documents and responses to questions in order to demonstrate that the applicant meets all program criteria and requirements.
-As noted above, ASP applicants are advised not to submit information about their intended New gTLD Program application string when applying to the ASP.
-This is to protect the business confidentiality of applicants’ information in advance of the opening of the New gTLD Program application submission period.
+The ASP application requires documents and responses to questions to demonstrate that the applicant meets all program criteria and requirements.
+(Also see Section 3: Applicant Support Program Timeline and Appendix 4 for more information on documents submitted in a language other than English.)

+As noted, ASP applicants are advised not to submit information about their intended New gTLD Program application string when applying to the ASP.
+This will help protect the confidentiality of applicants’ business information in advance of the opening of the application submission period for the New gTLD Program: Next Round.